nakabonne/ali/README.md

 ![Screenshot](images/progress.gif)

 ### Mouse support
-With the help of [mum4k/termdash](https://github.com/mum4k/termdash), it's intuitive to operate.
+With the help of [mum4k/termdash](https://github.com/mum4k/termdash) can be used intuitively.

 ![Screenshot](images/mouse-support.gif)